lbabic1/TaskApi/README.md

 To start the application run this command in cmd:
  -  python manage.py runserver

+To fetch the data from the exposed API and save it into a file, run:
+ -  python console.py
+and follow the instructions

 To test CRUD operations open your Postman app and import "Api test.postman_collection.json"